 Random Street Art – As you walk around Fremont Street, take a moment to head off into a side street and look up at the building walls.
 There is so much gorgeous street art around this area that really shouldn’t be missed.
 From bright colors to detailed murals, you get a taste of every art genre out there in the most unexpected places.

-Don’t worry – those of you heading to the Strip will get a full 48 Hour Foodie Guide in the very near future!
+Those of you heading to the Strip can check out my 48 Hour Foodie Guide to the Las Vegas Strip here.